Baccalaureate Degree Programs

 Advanced placement courses may not be used to satisfy this requirement.

 Communication is one of the most important skills required by employers and to lead a successful life.
 Upon completing the communication requirements, students will be able to competently speak in front of an audience.
-Also, students will be able to practice the communication skills necessary to discuss and decide upon contemporary issues.
+Students will also be able to practice the communication skills necessary to discuss and decide upon contemporary issues.

 Requirement 1: Public Speaking (3 semester hours)